Where to see the Most Beautiful Fields of Lavender Around the World

 Suggested by Elisa from France Bucket List

 The Luberon is a rural region in Provence, Southern France, famous for its hilltop villages, colorful markets, and beautiful lavender fields.
-The Luberon is not far from Avignon where you can rent a car or book a guided tour to visit these lavender fields.
+The Luberon is not far from Avignon, where you can rent a car or book a guided tour to visit these lavender fields.

 In general, the lavender fields of Provence bloom from the end of June to mid-August.
 The Luberon region, in particular, is best explored at the beginning of July.

-The Luberon is a tourist destination all year round but it is especially crowded during the lavender season.
+The Luberon is a tourist destination all year round, but it is especially crowded during the lavender season.
 Visitors are not allowed to pick the lavender, and some fields even have fences, especially those around the iconic Abbey of Sénanque.

-While you are around, don’t miss the villages of Gordes and Roussillon, not far from Sénanque Abbey.
+While you are around, don’t miss the villages of Gordes and Roussillon, which are not far from Sénanque Abbey.
 For a unique provencal stay, book at La Bastide des Demoiselles, a charming traditional house near Roussillon converted into a bed & breakfast.